Charissa Thompson: Thursday Night Football (2022–present)

 Thompson hosts Thursday Night Football on Amazon Prime, the NFL's first package of games available only via streaming.
-She hosts pregame, halftime and postgame coverage.
+She hosts pregame, halftime, and postgame coverage.

+Fabricated quotes admission

+In a November 2023 interview with Barstool Sports, Thompson admitted to fabricating aspects of her sideline reporting.
+"I’ve said this before, so I haven’t been fired for saying it, but I’ll say it again.
+I would make up the report sometimes," she said.
+She was criticized by other sideline reporters as well as the Society of Professional Journalists, which said, "SPJ’s ethics code addresses truth, harm, independence and accountability.
+She gets the trifecta for destroying three ethical tenets with her lying.”

+On November 17, 2023, Thompson posted a statement on Instagram in an attempt to clarify her admission.
+Thompson apologized, stating that she "used the wrong words" and that the reports she fabricated were observations about the game that she did not believe anyone associated would correct her on.
+Thompson also stressed that she never attributed her fabricated reports to any player or coach.

 Other broadcasting appearances

 Thompson has also served various roles outside of sports broadcasting.
 In 2014, she joined Mario Lopez and Tracey Edmonds as a co-host on the syndicated television show Extra.
 She also appeared as the host of the "Barstool Spelling Bee" in May 2015.
 In 2016, it was announced that Thompson would be a host on the Netflix reality show Ultimate Beastmaster.
 Thompson also joined Top Rank's broadcasting team for the Manny Pacquiao vs. Jessie Vargas pay-per-view event.

 Thompson appears in local television advertisements for her father's car dealership.

+Since 2021, Thompson has co-hosted the podcast Calm Down with fellow sportscaster Erin Andrews.

 Personal life

 Thompson resides in Malibu, California.
-In January 2020, she got engaged to sports agent Kyle Thousand.
+In January 2020, she became engaged to sports agent Kyle Thousand.
 She and Thousand married on December 30, 2020.
 It was announced they had separated after a year and were divorcing in April 2022.

 She had a previous marriage when she was 25.
 She also previously dated ESPN analyst and former Chicago Bulls player Jay Williams.
-Thompson spoke about her Wikipedia article in 2019, clarifying that she was not a trapeze artist as the article previously mentioned.

 In January 2018, nude photos of Thompson were leaked online after her iCloud account was hacked.
 Thompson shortly thereafter sought legal action.
-That June, she spoke about the incident to The Athletic, stating "When it comes to your physical being and intimate photos between you and your boyfriend and things that you sent to someone when you were in a long-distance relationship and in love, it is your private property.
+That June, she spoke about the incident to The Athletic, stating, "When it comes to your physical being and intimate photos between you and your boyfriend and things that you sent to someone when you were in a long-distance relationship and in love, it is your private property.
 So it felt — the obvious — like such an invasion."